Hoang4778/E-commerce-product-page/ReadMe.md

 ## How to run it on local machine

-In this project, I simply used vanilla JavaScript so you can open the page in the `dist` folder in VS Code with Live Server or directly in your OS directory
+In this project, I simply used vanilla JavaScript so you can open the page in the `dist` folder in VS Code with Live Server or directly in your OS directory.

 ## What this page is here for